symbol/symbol-docs/source/getting-started/what-is-nem.rst

 ############

 **********************
-The Smart Asset System
+Blockchain Reimagined and Evolved
 **********************

-|nem| is a blockchain platform built from the ground up to be simple for developers to use blockchain technology.
+|ProximaX| is a blockchain platform built from the ground up to be simple for developers to use blockchain technology.

 ProximaX is built around a powerful system to customize your using of the blockchain.
 We call it the *Smart Asset System*.
 It gives you the power to use ProximaX as if it were a custom blockchain built for your application and your assets.